exakat/exakat-docs/Reference/Reports.rst

 PhpCompilation is a Text report format.

-PhpCompilation depends on the following theme : Appinfo.
+PhpCompilation depends on the following rule : Appinfo.

 .. _report-phpconfiguration: